alvarogarcia7/blog_source/source/_posts/2016-03-01-kata-formulation-find-comments.markdown

 ## Rules and constraints

+The source code in the PHP files does not need to be correct.

 A comment (a subset of PHP comments) is defined as:

   * A line containing C-style comment delimiter, except when it is within a string